Improving and Implementing Safety Lean Manufacturing

 Many accidents and injuries occur when products or parts are being transported through the facility.
 These often require the use of vehicles like high-lows or forklifts, which can cause hazards.
 By reducing the amount of excess motion within the facility, you are essentially reducing the number of opportunities for injury.

-You can also work on reducing the hazards associated with any required motion by putting down floor marking tape (which you can find here) in order to help ensure everyone is staying where they are supposed to be.
+You can also work on reducing the hazards associated with any required motion by putting down floor marking tape in order to help ensure everyone is staying where they are supposed to be.
 This type of tape is a great safety lean manufacturing tool that can help improve the overall safety of the facility.

 5. Reducing Defects